vespperhq/vespper/README.md

 Rest assured, the data collected is not shared with third parties and does not include any sensitive information.
 We aim to be transparent, and you can review the specific data we collect [here](https://github.com/merlinn-co/merlinn/blob/main/services/api/src/telemetry/listener.ts).

-If you prefer not to participate, you can easily opt-out by setting `TELEMETRY_ENABLED=false` inside `services/api/.env.dev`.
+If you prefer not to participate, you can easily opt-out by setting `TELEMETRY_ENABLED=false` inside your `.env`.

 ## License 📃